 When it comes to electricity consumption, most European countries score high.
-Some of the reasons for increased electricity costs can be found in the dismantling of nuclear power plants (a good example represents France) and the adoption of renewable energy sources.
+Some of the reasons for increased electricity costs can be found in the dismantling of nuclear power plants (France is a good example) and the adoption of renewable energy sources.
 The high prices made manufacturers rethink their consumption habits and put in place devices for reducing electricity consumption.
 However, despite an improvement in the various safety standards and a reduction in electrical accidents, electrical hazard due to wrong or insufficient electrical management is still present in many plants.

 Mitigating the risks of electrical accidents starts with the proper maintenance of all electrical equipment.
 Scheduled check-ups and performing and recording tests on installations, cables and circuits can significantly reduce the occurrence of injuries.
 A next-gen CMMS is what you need to guide you through this process.
 A smart solution can help you keep track of all performed and expected maintenance interventions, obtain all necessary regulations, but also reach absolutely everybody in the organization through newsfeed, alerts and messages.